Eating free pancakes at IHOP Tuesday benefits Valley Children's Hospital

 Serving up some #pancakes for a great cause!
 As part of #NationalPancakeDay all funds donated at IHOP will directly benefit Valley Children’s, which provides pediatric healthcare services to more than 1.3 million children in 12 counties. pic.twitter.com/Wwj6zhdXsX— Shayla Girardin ABC30 (@ShaylaABC30) February 25, 2020

-All donations collected between the Merced and Tulare areas will directly benefit Valley Children's Hospital, which provides pediatric healthcare services to more than 1.3 million children in 12 counties.
+All donations collected at locations across the Valley will directly benefit Valley Children's Hospital, which provides pediatric healthcare services to more than 1.3 million children in 12 counties.

 In addition to a free short stack of pancakes, IHOP is giving guests the chance to win free pancakes for life and other prizes.